ulm0/gitlab-runner/Readme.md

 ## About the image

-This image is aimed for ARM architectures, based on the [official repo](https://gitlab.com/gitlab-org/gitlab-runner) of the GitLab Runner and built on Alpine Linux to make it as lightweight as possible.
+These image are built for ARM devices, based on the [official repo](https://gitlab.com/gitlab-org/gitlab-runner) of the GitLab Runner, both Alpine and Ubuntu flavors are available.

 ## Overview